Identification of Separable OTUs for Multinomial Classification in Compositional Data Analysis: Binary classification framework

+In practice, \(\rho_{\text{OTU}}\) can be: \begin{itemize} \item Fixed to a small positive value (e.g. 0.1–0.3) based on prior experience, or \item Estimated from the data via a resampling scheme that compares empirical covariances of AUCs to the product of their standard errors. \end{itemize}

+In our implementation we provide both options and allow the user to perform sensitivity analyses with respect to the choice of \(\rho_{\text{OTU}}\).
 For the multiclass case, an additional layer of dependence arises because the Hand--Till AUC is itself an average of dependent binary pairs.
 An analogous approximation can be used for $\operatorname{Cov}(AUC_{cc'}, AUC_{ll'})$ when the class pairs share at least one class.